thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 It offloads storing the graph to `DiGraph` type (which is a DAG) from the [`petgraph`](https://docs.rs/petgraph/0.8.3/petgraph/) crate.
 It's critical we have _a_ dependency graph.
-But _how_ that dependency graph is less critical for our goals today.
+It's not critical _how_ that dependency graph works.
-Feel free to dig into [the code](https://github.com/thunderseethe/making-a-language/tree/main/lsp/base) and see how it's done.
+Feel free to dig into [the code](https://github.com/thunderseethe/making-a-language/tree/main/lsp/base), if you're interested.
 We'll suffice knowing our graph provides two operations:

 ```rs